 Not to mention that once you have an account at Sportsbook B you will be able to take advantage of every time the selection you want pays out more there than at Sportsbook A.

 This was also a very conservative example.
 There are times when the odds are drastically different between sportsbooks.
-This is especially true on lesser bet on sports because not enough money is bet to even out the odds across the sportsbooks.
+This is especially true on less popular betting markets where there isn’t the liquidity to even out the odds across sportsbooks.
+For these markets it’s not uncommon to see 20 cent differences in odds between books and there are even arbitrage opportunities in some cases.

 Scenario 2 – Another Way To Look At It….Money Left On The Table